 This landing spot was absolutely incredible for Herbert.
 Being attached to Keenan Allen, Mike Williams, Hunter Henry, and Austin Ekeler is more than any rookie can ask for.

 He isn’t the ideal quarterback prospect, but this surrounding talent makes him more than intriguing as a dynasty asset.
-The draft capital is big for him though as 64 percent of all top-10 picks had at least one top-12 QB season in their career.
+The rookie draft capital is big for him though as 64 percent of all top-10 picks had at least one top-12 QB season in their career.
 He should be viewed as a top-16 dynasty QB immediately.

-Tier 6 (Depth Pieces With [Mostly] Good Draft Capital)
+Tier 6 (Depth Pieces with [Mostly] Good Draft Capital)

 These are players who profile more as back-end starters on your fantasy team.
 If injuries occur they can offer immediate value, but overall they aren’t cornerstones to a dynasty team.
 Good depth pieces to your dynasty roster.

 McFarland didn’t get ideal rookie draft capital in the 4th round, but he joins a great offense with injury concerns at running back ahead of him.
 He doesn’t profile as a workhorse, but he’s a good running back.
 This is referenced by his top marks in this class in Graham Barfield’s yards created metric.
 McFarland has the juice to become a contributor at the next level as a great depth add at running back.

 3.01, Joshua Kelley (Pre-Draft N/A)

 Joshua Kelley got early Day 3 rookie draft capital to the Chargers.
 The Chargers have recently admitted to wanting to use him alongside Ekeler and Justin Jackson.